afewell/AnsibleNSX101/Lab4-Virtual Network Configuration/README.md

 ```

 ### Run the Playbook
+- Run  the play and review results
+  - Return to your terminal session with the Ansible server
+    - `cd ~/nsxansible`
+    - `ansible-playbook -i hosts setupOspf.yml`
 - If the play completes successfully, you should see output similar to the following:
 ```
 vmware@vmware:~/nsxansible$ ansible-playbook -i hosts setupOspf.yml